PACENSC/PACE-Stream/README.md

 It is meant to be used alongside the OBS Studio software, with the use of a few additional plugins.

 ## Dependencies
-This project utilizes HTML-GL, HTML, and JavaScript.
+This project utilizes HTML-GL, HTML, and TypeScript.
 It is currently in version 0.0.1, and I plan to extend its functionality for future uses.

 ## Installation